 Preliminary matters

-Many people are deeply attached to a particular setting for the Book of Mormon.
+Many people (both believers and nonbelievers) are deeply attached to a particular setting for the Book of Mormon.
 If your ideas work for you—in the sense that your beliefs make the text more real for you and help you understand and apply its Gospel meaning—then that’s great.
-In my books and blogs I’m simply relating the facts as I understand them, along with inferences I consider reasonable.
-This understanding works for me.
-Your mileage may vary.
-Do what you think best.
+If you do not believe the book is an actual history, and that works for you, great.

 Some people tell me it doesn’t matter where the Book of Mormon took place because it is the message (about Christ and the Gospel) that is the most important.
-To me, that’s a non sequitur.
-Granted, the message about Christ and the Gospel is the most important, but that’s not the reason we have the Book of Mormon.
-That message could have been communicated through modern revelation.
-It could also have been communicated through parables—which is exactly what some think the Book of Mormon is, instead of an actual history.
+That's also fine.
+Granted, the message about Christ and the Gospel is the most important, but that is not the reason we have the Book of Mormon.
+That message has been taught by the Bible and Christians for centuries.
+It could have been communicated solely through modern revelation.
+It could also have been communicated through parables—which is what some think the Book of Mormon is, instead of an actual history.

-I think the reason we have the Book of Mormon is (as the Title Page explains) to convince people that Jesus is the Christ, manifesting himself unto all nations.
-If, as I assert, the Book of Mormon is an actual history of real people, then the only explanation for it is what Joseph and Oliver said.
+But we have the Book of Mormon (as the Title Page explains) to convince people that Jesus is the Christ, manifesting himself unto all nations.
+If the Book of Mormon is an actual history of real people, then the only explanation for it is what Joseph and Oliver said.
 And if it’s an actual history, then it took place somewhere—again, as Joseph and Oliver said.

 Summary and thesis

-This is a summary of the facts in Church history as I understand and interpret them.
+This is a summary of the facts in Church history.
 You may or may not have heard/read these things before.
-Some people will disagree with me about some of the details, but my point here is not to convince anyone.
-I'm just explaining my thesis.
-I’m not including any references or detail; I’ve provided hundreds of footnotes in my blogs and in my books for those interested.
+Some people will disagree about some of the details, but this is an effort to promote understanding, not to convince anyone.

-In 1827, Joseph Smith obtained a set of golden plates from a box made of stone and cement that Moroni built in the Hill Cumorah in western New York.
+Joseph Smith claimed that, in September 1827, he obtained a set of golden plates from a box made of stone and cement that Moroni had built anciently in the Hill Cumorah in western New York.
 He took this set of plates to Harmony, Pennsylvania.

-In 1828, Joseph dictated the translation of the Book of Lehi from the Harmony plates.
+In Harmony in the fall of 1827, Joseph began copying and translating the characters by means of the Urim and Thummim.
+In spring 1828, Joseph dictated the translation of the Book of Lehi from the Harmony plates.
 Martin Harris acted as scribe, along with Emma.
-Martin lost the 116 pages and we still don’t have them today.
+Martin lost the 116 pages and they remain missing.

-In 1829, Joseph dictated the balance of the Harmony plates, from Mosiah through Moroni, to Oliver Cowdery, who acted as scribe.
+From fall 1828 through spring 1829, Joseph dictated the balance of the Harmony plates, from Mosiah through Moroni, to Emma and Oliver Cowdery, who acted as scribes.
 Joseph translated the Title Page, which was on the last leaf of the set of plates.

-When they reached the end, Joseph and Oliver considered returning to the beginning and retranslating the Book of Lehi.
-However, Joseph received a revelation in May 1829 (D&C 10) that he should not retranslate the first part of the plates.
-Instead, he was directed to translate the Plates of Nephi to replace the lost 116 pages of manuscript.
-But Joseph didn’t have the plates of Nephi.
+When they reached the end of the plates, Joseph and Oliver considered returning to the beginning and retranslating the Book of Lehi.
+However, Joseph received a revelation in May 1829 (D&C 10) in which the Lord told him not retranslate the first part of the plates, but "you shall translate the engravings which are on the plates of Nephi."
+(Doctrine and Covenants 10:41)

 In May 1829, the Lord commanded Joseph to write to David Whitmer and ask him to convey Joseph and Oliver to David’s father’s home in Fayette.
 Oliver wrote the letter.